Wasps RFC: Wasps Netball

 Wasps expanded their sporting brand in 2016 with the addition of Wasps Netball.
 They play their home games at the Indoor Arena - Coventry located in the Coventry Building Society Arena.

 In the 2018 and 2019 Netball Superleague seasons, they finished in top position, with Loughborough Lightning in 2nd place.
 Both teams proceeded to the Grand Final for a 2017 rematch, with Wasps winning their 2nd consecutive title with a scoreline identical to the 2017 and 2018 finals.

 Wasps Netball were also placed into administration on 17 October 2022 with all their playing and coaching staff made redundant.

 On 10 November 2022, England Netball announced that Wasps Netball would no longer be eligible to compete in the Netball Super League moving forwards.

 Home ground

 Wasps' first home was in Finchley Road, North London although subsequent years saw grounds being rented in various parts of London.
 In 1923 the club moved to a permanent home at Repton Avenue, Sudbury, Middlesex, eventually buying the ground outright.
+Capacity at Repton Avenue was around 3,200, with 1,200 seated and 2,000 standing.